Maintaining Legal Status

 - Use the Student Portal for the required Immigration Document Review

-- Attend the mandatory Immigration & Compliance Sessions at Orientation
+- Attend the mandatory sessions at International Orientation

 - If transferring a SEVIS record, report to OGS within 15 days of the I-20 start date